Russian Strategic Information Attack: Catastrophic Impact and Threat Analysis

 Document Introduction

-Russia's Strategic Information Attack (SIA) is the Kremlin's core capability for conducting strategic strikes against an adversary nation's critical infrastructure (NCI) through non-kinetic means.
-According to official Russian military doctrine, this capability is highly likely to be used only in scenarios of "large-scale war," and its positioning is comparable to the use of strategic nuclear forces.
-As of the report's release, Russia has not yet launched a true strategic information attack against its adversaries.
+Russian Strategic Information Attack (SIA) represents the Kremlin's core capability for delivering strategic strikes against an adversary nation's critical infrastructure (NCI) through non-kinetic means.
+According to official Russian military doctrine, this capability is highly likely reserved for large-scale war scenarios, positioning it as comparable to the use of strategic nuclear forces.
+As of the report's publication, Russia has not launched a true strategic information attack against its adversaries.
 However, information attack practices targeting Western critical infrastructure over the past decade have clearly revealed the directionality of its potential targets.

-This report clearly divides Russia's Strategic Information Attack into two core components: first, "Psychological Attack" (Strategic Influence Operations), and second, "Technical Attack" (Strategic Cyber Attacks).
-While their objectives differ, their effects overlap.
-As a key component of the Kremlin's "conflict escalation management" strategy, strategic information attacks provide Russia with a non-kinetic escalation tool, aiming to pressure the adversary back to the negotiating table and achieve the strategic intent of "promoting de-escalation through escalation."
-This shares common logic with the use of nuclear weapons in Russian military theory.
+This report distinctly categorizes Russian Strategic Information Attack into two core components: psychological attack (strategic influence operations) and technical attack (strategic cyber attack).
+While their targets differ, their effects can overlap.
+As a crucial element of the Kremlin's conflict escalation management strategy, strategic information attack provides Russia with a non-kinetic escalation option.
+It aims to pressure adversaries back to the negotiating table, achieving the strategic intent of "escalation for de-escalation."
+This logic shares common ground with the rationale for nuclear weapon use in Russian military theory.

-In the dimension of psychological attack, the report focuses on analyzing how Russia utilizes emerging technologies like Malicious Use of Artificial Intelligence (MUAI), through means such as deepfakes, to undermine the target nation's "psychological security," exacerbate social division and political instability, and even pursue the strategic intent of "regime change."
-Regarding technical attacks, the focus is on Russia's disruptive actions against adversary information processing systems.
-The core objective is to cause long-term, widespread failure of critical infrastructure functions, rather than short-term disruption, thereby weakening the adversary's sustained combat and domestic governance capabilities.
+In the dimension of psychological attack, the report focuses on how Russia leverages emerging technologies like Malicious Use of Artificial Intelligence (MUAI), employing deepfakes and other means to undermine the psychological security of target nations, exacerbate social divisions and political instability, and even pursue strategic objectives like regime change.
+Regarding technical attacks, the focus is on Russian disruptive operations against adversary information processing systems.
+Their core goal is to cause long-term, widespread failure of critical infrastructure functions, rather than short-term disruption, thereby weakening the adversary's sustained combat and domestic governance capabilities.

-The report emphasizes that leaders and defense analysts in Western public and private sectors must attach great importance to the dual threat of Russian strategic information attacks.
-While strengthening cybersecurity defenses to counter technical attacks, they must not overlook the potential destructive power of psychological attacks.
-Integrating tools like the Recorded Future Intelligence Cloud to identify Russian attack tactics, techniques, and indicators, and conducting targeted exercises and contingency planning, are key measures to mitigate risks.
+The report emphasizes that leaders in Western public and private sectors, along with defense analysts, must pay high attention to the dual threat posed by Russian strategic information attacks.
+While strengthening cybersecurity defenses to counter technical attacks is essential, the potential destructive power of psychological attacks must not be neglected.
+Integrating tools like the Recorded Future Intelligence Cloud to identify Russian attack tactics, techniques, and indicators, and conducting targeted exercises and contingency planning are key measures for risk mitigation.

-The core value of this report lies in abandoning the one-sided perception of Russian actions as "simply aimed at causing catastrophic destruction."
-Instead, it interprets their strategic behavior within the framework of official Russian strategy and doctrine, providing a rigorous analytical framework and empirical support for accurately judging the Kremlin's strategic intentions and anticipating potential attack scenarios.
+The core value of this report lies in moving beyond the simplistic perception of Russian actions as merely aiming for catastrophic destruction.
+Instead, it interprets these strategic behaviors within the framework of official Russian strategy and doctrine, providing a rigorous analytical framework and empirical support for accurately judging the Kremlin's strategic intent and anticipating potential attack scenarios.